JeffWang-zxw20/stm32_pid_closed_loop/README.md

 So that the output from MPCC (eg desired velocity) can be immediately achieved by using PID closed loop control.

 The STM32 boards will communicate with PC which runs MPC calculations under ROS environment.
-The STM32 boards receive the desired speed (MPC output) from PC and used PID loop to achieve this speed.
-The board also will send back IMU data which is fusioned with motion capture system data by EKF.
+The STM32 boards receive the desired speed (MPC output) from PC and uses PID loop to achieve this speed.
+The board will also send back IMU data which is fusioned with motion capturing system data by EKF.
 The fused odemetry is then used as the input of MPC calcuation.